CoderBlogSpot/dotfiles-xorg/README.md

 - You can download it here -> https://www.nerdfonts.com/font-downloads
 - Extract the zip file and place the folder into `$HOME/.fonts/FiraCode`

-To get volume percentage to how install pulseaudio-ctl.
+To get volume percentage to show install pulseaudio-ctl.
 On arch it is easy, just type this in your terminal and press enter `yay -S pulseaudio-ctl`.
 If you're on any other linux system install it from source which you can find on github -> https://github.com/graysky2/pulseaudio-ctl.
 To